 Located along the scenic south shore of the Arkansas River is Little Rock's River Market District.
 Once a desolate area with many empty and condemned buildings, the revitalized River Market District now spans the length of President Clinton Avenue and encompasses a 10-block area of the city.

 Since development began in the early 1990's, the River Market District has continued to thrive with many new and exciting destination enhancements – the Arkansas Studies Institute, part of the Central Arkansas Library System and dedicated to Arkansas history and archives; the Witt Stephens Jr. Central Arkansas Nature Center; residential development such as 300 Third Tower; and the River Market Tower.
-Within walking distance, the Clinton Presidential Library and Heifer International Headquarters share the energy that attracts tourists and residents alike to the area.
+Within walking distance, the Clinton Presidential Library has the energy that attracts tourists and residents alike to the area.

 Ottenheimer Market Hall is an exciting public food market that will entice your senses with its relaxing entertainment and rich cultural experiences.
 It offers an international and diverse medley of owner-operated shops and stalls with everything from barbecue to sweet delights to tacos and pot stickers.